navikt/kafka-codelab/README.md

 ### Assignment

-1. Create a kafka producer which produces messages to the 'dice-rolls' topic
+1. Create a kafka producer that produces messages to the 'dice-rolls' topic
-    - You can either create your own producer class from scratch or base it on the example below
+    - You can either create your own producer class from scratch or base it on the example below.
+The producer:
+        - shall use the DiceRoll and DiceCount avro schemas
+        - can use the rollDices() method below for generating the dice rolls
+        - shall produce a new message to the 'dice-rolls' topic for each new dice roll
     - If you get stuck there is a proposed solution in the kafkacodelab project (no.nav.kafkacodelab.DiceRollProducer)

 ```@java